openimis/openimis-dist_dkr/README.md

      to switch into dockerized context
    * Use the following environment variables in the .env file in openimis-fe_js:
    - `ENV OPENSEARCH_PROXY_ROOT="opensearch"`
-   - `ENV OPENSEARCH_PROXY_HOST="172.20.20.98"`
-   - `ENV PROXY_HOST="0.0.0.0"`
    * run backend and frontend services.

-How to run on local development mode (only for development purposes):
-   * Add the following value to the environment file in openimis-dist_dkr `OPENSEARCH_BASIC_TOKEN` (based on admin and password credentials to OpenSearch).
-   * Use the following environment variables in the file in openimis-dist_dkr:
-      - `DOCKERFILE_NAME=Dockerfile-nginx-dev-`
-      - `NGINX_CONF_VOLUME=nginx-dev.conf.template`
-      These variables are used to switch into the local context.
-   * Add the following section to the `docker-compose.openSearch.yml` file:
-      ```yaml
-      extra_hosts:
-      - ${FRONTEND_HOST:-host.docker.internal:host-gateway}
-     ```
-     This ensures proper communication between the dockerized openSearch Dashboard and frontend of the openIMIS app.
-   * remove dependency to frontend on nginx service level in the file `docker-compose.openSearch.yml`.
-   * Use the following environment variables in the .env file in openimis-fe_js:
-     - `ENV OPENSEARCH_PROXY_ROOT=""`
-     - `ENV PROXY_HOST="172.20.20.98"`
-   * Run the backend and frontend of the openIMIS app locally without using Docker (the openIMIS database can be Dockerized).
-   * Please note that this setup is for development purposes only.
-DO NOT use this context in a production environment.

 # stop /start